Testing Positive for HIV: What’s Next?

 A guide to services for people living with HIV and AIDS in Dallas County and surrounding areas (English/Spanish).

 How to Get Help in Your HIV Service Delivery Area (HSDA)

 A guide to services for people living with HIV in East and Southeast Texas, including Beaumont/Port Arthur, Galveston, Tyler/Longview, Lufkin, Nacogdoches, and Texarkana.

 A list of HIV services provided in Fort Worth, Abilene, Wichita Falls and surrounding areas.

 Information about HIV/AIDS services in the Greater Houston area from the Houston Area HIV Services Ryan White Planning Council (English/Spanish).

-List of HIV/AIDS Services in the San Antonio Eligible Metropolitan Area
+List of HIV/AIDS Services in the San Antonio Transitional Grant Area (PDF)